Look at Native Gem Shapes for Inspiration

 German lapidaries are fond of making doorknobs and drawer pulls from agate.
 They can add a nice touch to your entryway or custom furniture.

-Freeform Gems As Jewelry
+Freeform Gems as Jewelry

 Ear jackets are a type of jewelry well suited for freeform gems.
 They’re small and simple carving projects.
 A flower cut from colorless quartz makes a beautiful accent.
 A flower cut from colorful lapis lazuli or ruby takes on another dimension.
-This pair of ear jackets was cut from a piece of yellow and orange agate.
-They are shown here with sapphire and pearl to demonstrate their versatility.

 These were cut primarily with cabbing techniques.
 Carving tools were used to create a depression for resting the earring.
 This is important, since the post needs to go through both the ear jacket and the wearer’s ear.
 The ear jacket must be thin enough to be worn comfortably.

-Freeform Gems As Stand-Alone Carvings
+Freeform Gems as Stand-Alone Carvings

 Not every gem has to be a utilitarian object or a jewelry piece.
 Some carvings are created simply for their beauty.
 These freeform gems are classed as stand-alone carvings.
 Frequently, these are stunning likenesses of people, animals, or common objects.
 However, they don’t need to be representational or even complex.